 What type of recreation programs do you have and will someone bring my loved one to programs?

 We have a variety of recreation programming including bingo, card and board games, reminiscing programs, chair dancing, sing-a-longs, crafts, and sporty games like horses races, bowling and balloon volleyball.
 The recreation team will go to each unit to ask residents if they would like to participate and will porter them to the activity if assistance is required.
 We also host many bigger events such as the Remembrance Day services, and our Hallowe’en party.
-Visitors are welcome to attend any program with the resident but must currently always keep their mask on.
+Visitors are welcome to attend any program with the resident.

 Are there church services available and/or can my minister or priest visit me?

 Our recreation team arranges a number of services each month with churches in the community.
 Your own minister or priest is welcome to visit the facility in accordance with current visitation protocols.
 If communion is going to be provided, please ensure that he/she is aware of any diet restrictions for the resident.
 This would be important for any resident on a minced or pureed diet and/or for those that require thickened fluid consistencies.

 At this present time, there are no visiting restrictions.
 There are currently no limitations with regards to how many family members can visit at a time, as long as you’re being mindful and respectful to your loved one’s roommate.

 Is the food prepared onsite?